How can I become more emotionally resilient?

 There are some general changes that you can make to your lifestyle that could help you feel more able to cope with pressure and stressful situations.
 You can:

 - Practice being straightforward and assertive in communicating with others.
-If people are making unreasonable or unrealistic demands on you, be prepared to tell them how you feel and say no.
+If people are making unreasonable or unrealistic demands of you, be tell them how you feel and say no

 - Develop your interests and hobbies.
-Finding an activity that’s completely different from the things causing you stress is a great way to get away from everyday pressures.
-If stress is making you feel lonely or isolated, shared hobbies can also be a good way to meet new people.
+Finding an activity that is completely different from the things causing you stress is a great way to get away from everyday pressures.
+If stress is making you feel lonely or isolated, shared hobbies can also be a good way to meet new people

-- Find balance in your life.You may find that one part of your life, such as your job or taking care of young children, is taking up almost all of your time and energy.
+- Find balance in your life.Y ou may find that one part of your life, such as your job or taking care of young children, is taking up almost all of your time and energy.
 Try making a decision to focus some of your energy on other parts of your life, like family, friends or hobbies.
-It’s not easy, but this can help spread the weight of pressures in your life, and make everything feel lighter.
+It is not easy, but this can help spread the weight of pressures in your life, and make everything feel lighter

 “When I’m stressed, I take myself away from everyone, into another room or somewhere quiet – even just for five minutes – and sing to myself.
 Not full on belting out a tune, but just quietly or even humming to myself really calms me down.”